-"If you have no numbers to support your theory you don't know what you are talking about."

---- Sir Isaac Newton

-That says it all.
+"If you have no numbers to support your theory you don't know what you are talking about." -- Sir Isaac Newton That says it all.
 Analytical approaches are crucial.
-And they are available for all phases of a program -- Quality Function Development (QFD) to understand the customers' needs and wants; Concept Convergence (Con Con) to help benchmark and brainstorm; Design for Assembly (DFA) to make it simple; Manufacturing Analysis (MA) to ensure costeffective processes; Failure Modes Effects Analysis (FMEA) to head off potential failures; and Design to Target Costs (DTC) to ensure the product is brought in at the right cost.
+And they are available for all phases of a program - Quality Function Development (QFD) to understand the customers' needs and wants; Pugh Analysis to help benchmark and compare features; Lean DesignTM to eliminate waste and Keep it simple; Quality Report Card (6 sigma design) to ensure high quality and cost-effective processes; Failure Modes Effects Analysis (FMEA) to head off potential failures; and Design to Target Costs (DTC) to ensure the product is brought in at the right cost.
 These are the powerful tools that can transform ideas and feelings into universally understood factors and dollars.

-Long-term product design decisions -- which may affect millions of dollars over the life of the product -- shouldn't be made on a whim or on one person's hunch.
+Long-term product design decisions - which may affect millions of dollars over the life of the product - shouldn't be made on a whim or on one person's hunch.
 They should be made based on data.

-Remember, in the absence of data, people make things up.
+Remember, in the absence of data, people make thinks up!

-Emotion is fine as long as we can quantify it.
+And by the way, Emotion is fine as long as we can quantify it.